-- The exponential increase in demand for admission by the PG and Research Programmes of the University, which has increased fivefold. - More and more Faculty with extensive international exposure have opted to join Pondicherry University, particularly during the recent recruitment drive. - Improved results / score and minimal students complaints, total absence of students unrest. - Superior teaching faculties, infrastructure and laboratory faculties have resulted in exponential growth of projects and research output. - 7.2 Provide the Action Taken Report (ATR) based on the plan of action decided upon at the beginning of the year as in 2011-12 - Academic calender was completed fully - Improvement in Students performance - Improved Research Performance - 7.3 Give two Best Practices of the institution (please see the format in the NAAC Self-Study Manuals) - Student evaluation of Teachers carried out and summary was passed onto faculty for appropriate action. - WIFI made avaible and Internet access provided to students in hostels. - 7.4 Contribution to environmental awarness / protection - Planting of suitable tree saplings were undertaken successfully thro' Compensatory Aforestation Programmes as per the guidelines given by the Department of Forests and Wild Life. - Already planted 17,400 nos. of evergreen forest tree species under Compensatory Aforestation Programme were maintained properly - Seedlings growth were monitored periodically. - Auctioning the seasonal usufructs of fruit trees in Campus arranged completed through on line.
+• High demand for admission for various PG and Research Programmes of the University, which has increased fivefold.

+- Faculty with extensive international exposure have opted to join Pondicherry University, particularly during the recent recruitment drive. - Improved results / score and minimal students complaints, total absence of students unrest. - Superior teaching faculties, infrastructure and laboratory faculties have resulted in exponential growth of projects and research output. - 7.2 Provide the Action Taken Report (ATR) based on the plan of action decided upon at the beginning of the year - ➤ Academic calender was completed fully - > Improvement in Students performance - > Improved Research Performance - 7.3 Give two Best Practices of the institution (please see the format in the NAAC Self-Study Manuals) - Student evaluation of Teachers carried out and summary was passed onto faculty for appropriate action. - WIFI made avaible and Internet access provided to students in hostels. - 7.4 Contribution to environmental awarness / protection - Planting of suitable well grown up tree saplings were undertaken successfully through Compensatory Afforestation Programmes as per the guidelines given by the Department of Forests and Wild Life, Government of Puducherry, while awarding permission for the removal of already existing tree vegetation for constructing new University buildings. - The already planted 17,400 Nos. of evergreen forest tree species under Compensatory Afforestation Programme were maintained properly and the seedlings attained proper growth periodically. - Auctioning the seasonal usufructs of fruit trees existing in the University Campus for the season 2013 were arranged through online process and completed successfully. - The already planted trees seedlings on either side of approach road leading to Silver Jubilee Campus were maintained properly. - Site clearance work and displaying of potted plants and other function related works like floral decorations were attended to for various University functions like Annual